How do you pronounce your name?

 Since you asked (and so patiently read through my other entries).
 I’d be honored.

 How would you describe your sense of humour?

 You may have to help me on that!
 Though after watching additional content from ‘The Good Wife’ and hearing how they describe the kind of humour in the show, I think the term I’m going to lean towards is ‘subtle’.
-Even that still sounds general, so to be more specific…it is the kind of ‘subtle humour’ that isn’t vulgar or has something that is intended to put down another person (consciously or unconsciously).
+Even that term still sounds general, so to be more specific…it is the kind of ‘subtle humour’ that isn’t vulgar or has something that is intended to put down another person (consciously or unconsciously).

 As I am not a fan of spoilers…so I’m not going to share the scenes which have made me laugh (from ‘Better Call Saul‘, ‘Elementary’, ‘The Newsroom‘, ‘The Good Wife‘ or ‘Friday Night Lights‘).
 Unless you find that something you find funny…will always be funny…no matter how many times you watch it!

 Okay…if you’re that person…I will let you know which scenes:

 - A Matter of Opinion (TGW)